 RDS research advisers offer a unique breadth of expertise and have a proven track record in improving research applications.

-The RDS can help you to identify possible gaps in your research team and collaborators who can add value to your research, including health and social care clinicians, policy makers, academic researchers, small-to-medium-sized enterprises (SMEs) and patients and the public.
+The RDS can help you to identify possible gaps in your research team and collaborators who can add value to your research, including health and social care clinicians, public health practitioners, policy makers, academic researchers, small-to-medium-sized enterprises (SMEs) and patients and the public.

 The RDS can offer support tailored to the needs of your research team.
 Advice is available at face-to-face meetings, by telephone or email, at research clinics or as feedback from panel review meetings.